Israeli army shells Lebanese towns as cease-fire enters day 2

-The Israeli army shelled several towns in southern Lebanon early Thursday as a cease-fire between the two sides entered its second day, local media said.
+The Israeli army shelled several towns in southern Lebanon on Thursday as a cease-fire between the two sides entered its second day, local media said.

 Lebanon's official National News Agency reported artillery shelling in the towns of Ayta al-Shaab and Bent Jbeil in southern Lebanon.